-Applicant institutions are limited to no more than one (1) letter of intent and one (1) application for each PI at the applicant institution.

-DOE will consider the latest received submissions from the same PI to be the institution's intended submissions.
+Applicant institutions are limited to no more than two (2) pre-applications per PI and two (2) applications per PI.
+DOE will consider the latest received submissions to be the institution's intended submissions.

-- Letters of intent in excess of the limited number of submissions may be discouraged. - Applications in excess of the limited number of submissions may be declined without review.
+- Pre-applications in excess of the limited number of submissions per PI may be discouraged. - Applications in excess of the limited number of submissions per PI may be declined without review.